 A financial advisor can give valuable insight into what you should be doing with your money to reach your financial goals.
 But they don’t offer their advice for free.
-The typical advisor charges clients 1% of the assets that they manage.
+While the typical annual financial advisor fee is thought to be 1%, according to a study by Advisory HQ, the average financial advisor fee is 0.59% to 1.18% per year.
 However, rates typically decrease the more money you invest with them.
 So you might be wondering whether it’s worth paying a financial advisor, but that answer is very personal to you.
 If you want help finding a financial advisor, try using SmartAsset’s free matching tool.

 What Financial Advisors Do

 Generally speaking, financial advisors help you to manage your money.
 They work with you in creating a financial plan designed for your unique goals.
 For example, that might include saving $1 million for retirement.
 Also, it could involve building a college savings fund so your children can graduate without student loan debt.

 What a specific advisor does can vary.
 It depends on whether they specialize in a particular area of money management or hold any financial certifications.
 For instance, a certified financial planner (CFP) typically offers comprehensive financial advice to their clients.

 Since these advisors take a broad look at your financial situation, they could help you with things like creating a debt payoff plan and building emergency savings.
 In the long term, CFPs can also help you plan whether you have enough life insurance coverage and know what investments belong in your retirement strategy.

 A financial advisor who holds a chartered financial analyst (CFA) designation, on the other hand, may focus on investment advice.
 They could help with picking stocks or mutual funds.
 Also, they might assist with strategic portfolio moves or stock market analysis.
 Which financial advisor you work with largely hinges on what you need them to do.
 Your choice can also determine whether you pay 1% for a financial advisor, more than that or less.